 Each day the children have teacher led lessons such as Phonics and Maths, but they are also encouraged to independently complete challenging activities across the curriculum that match their individual requirements and help them achieve their next steps.
 Our environment promotes independence as the children can take the lead in their own learning and development.

-We believe that knowledge, understanding and the successful application of the English language is a fundamental life skill; it develops children’s ability to communicate their experiences, desires and knowledge effectively and successfully.
-Throughout our school, we aim to nurture and develop independent readers and writers through purposeful, engaging and developmental lessons which link to our rich and stimulating creative curriculum work.
+We believe that knowledge, understanding and the successful application of the English language is a fundamental life skill.
+It develops children’s ability to communicate their experiences, desires and knowledge effectively and successfully in a range of contexts.
+Throughout our school, we aim to nurture and develop independent readers and writers through purposeful, engaging and developmental lessons which link to our rich and stimulating core knowledge curriculum work.

 The teaching of maths is planned carefully to meet the needs of every child at The Arbours Primary Academy .
-Effective Maths is used to support children to progress quickly and develop a mastery understanding of mathematical process.
+Effective Maths is used to support and underpin the fundamental skills in mathematics to help the children progress quickly and develop a mastery understanding of mathematical processes.

 Planning is based on the new national curriculum standards and used to facilitate high quality teaching and learning.
+Encouragement of technical vocabulary is present in every classroom and encouraged through oracy.
 Every child at Arbours Primary Academy has daily timetables practice and regular maths homework.

 Furthermore, where possible, we believe that maths should be taught in context.
 We particularly value the importance of children understanding the reason why their mathematical learning will be relevant to them in the real world and demonstrate a clear purpose for learning mathematical skills.

 From 2014, the National Curriculum requires all Key Stage 2 children to learn a language at school and The Arbours Primary Academy has chosen to teach French and Latin.

 French is taught in Y3 and Y5, Latin is taught in in Y4 and Y6.